Royal Bank of Canada: Sponsorship

+RBC has also sponsored Major League Soccer in the United States since 2023.
+In 2025, RBC and its Los Angeles-based subsidiary City National Bank signed with the LA Galaxy to have its logo placed on the team's jersey sleeve and throughout the stadium.

 Head offices

 The head office for the institution was initially located at the Merchants' Bank of Halifax Building, on Bedford Row, Halifax, Nova Scotia.
 The building served as the head office for the bank from 1864 to 1907.
 In 1907, the RBC relocated its head office to the Four Pillars Building, at 147 Saint Jacques Street (renumbered 221 in 1928), Montreal.
 The building was used as RBC's head office until 1928.
 The Four Pillars Building was later demolished, with only its facade remaining.
 In 1928, RBC moved its head office to the Old Royal Bank Building, at 360 Saint Jacques Street, Montreal.

 In 1962, RBC moved its head office to Place Ville-Marie, at University Street and René-Lévesque Boulevard in Montreal.
-In 1976, RBC completed Royal Bank Plaza, at 200 Bay Street, Toronto.
-The Royal Bank of Canada presently operates two headquarters, with its head office based at Place Ville-Marie, and a corporate headquarters at Royal Bank Plaza.
-Most of its management operations are based in Toronto.
+In 1976, RBC moved its corporate headquarters to Royal Bank Plaza to 200 Bay Street in Toronto, although Place Ville-Marie remained its registered head office under the Bank Act.
+RBC makes the distinction that Royal Bank Plaza in Toronto is its corporate headquarters, while Place Ville-Marie in Montreal is its head office.